Brosimum alicastrum: Cultivation

 A high density of seeds during the seedling offsets a reduced viability of the young plants and therefore enables a good yield.
-Seed storage is a common issue in breadnut production.
+Seed storage is a common issue in seedling production.
 Long storage adversely affects the germination rate, for example after three weeks it decreases by 10%.
 Refrigeration is not a solution as it risks killing the seeds.

-Nutritional and culinary value
+Uses

-The breadnut is high in fiber, calcium, potassium, iron, zinc, protein and B vitamins.
-It has a low glycemic index (<50) and is very high in antioxidants.
-The fresh seeds can be cooked and eaten or can be set out to dry in the sun and eaten later.
+The Maya nut is high in fiber, calcium, potassium, iron, zinc, protein and B vitamins.
+It has a low glycemic index (<50) and is very high in antioxidants and prebiotic fiber.
+The fresh seeds can be cooked and eaten or can be set out to dry in the sun and roasted and milled into a chocolatey tasting powder.
 Stewed, the nut tastes like mashed potato; roasted, it tastes like chocolate or coffee.
 It can be prepared in numerous other dishes.
 In Petén, Guatemala, the breadnut is cultivated for exportation and local consumption as powder, for hot beverages, and bread.

+The large seed is edible and can be boiled or dried and ground into a meal for porridge or flatbread.